Memories of 2016 flood haunt Baton Rouge ahead of Barry

 Storms that dumped more than 20 inches (50 centimeters) of rain across southeastern Louisiana three years ago left much of Baton Rouge and surrounding parishes under feet of muddy, putrid water.
 A dozen people died and more than 50,000 homes , businesses, churches and other structures were flooded.

-So with forecasters predicting as much as 2 feet (60 centimeters) of rain across inland areas northwest of New Orleans, many people weren’t taking any chances.
+So with forecasters predicting as much as 2 feet (60 centimeters) of rain across inland areas northwest of New Orleans and a flooding threat that could extend into next week, many people weren’t taking any chances.

 In a neighborhood just a few hundred feet from the Amite River and a creek, Tiffany Favre and her son Brandon Favre used wooden blocks to lift a new couch off their den floor.
 The ‘16 flood left 1 foot (30 centimeters) of water in her home, she said, and neighbors who stayed had to be plucked out by rescue helicopters.